osebas15/Tyme/WorkingArticle.md

 an app to make and use timed todo list and recepies

+## BIG BUGS
+### Memory leaks
+    - seems to be mostly at beggining

 ## Scratch Pad
+- debug print for activity hierarch
+    - ordering on start is wierd
 - make workable state for my burger/quick breakfast recepie
     - UI for higher nodes!!!
         - focus this for complete task